-And there’s no better time than the present to undertake this most bonding of exercises.
-In fact, I suspect there will come a time in the next few days or weeks when you and your entire extended clan will long for a diversion of just this sort.
+And there’s no better time than the present to undertake this In fact, I suspect there will come a time in the next few days or weeks when you and your entire extended clan will long for a diversion of just this sort.

 That is, there will come a time when enormous amounts of food sit heavy in your gut, when teetering piles of presents sit unwrapped and no longer interesting, when you and your kinfolk will have sat cooped up together in one house for far too long.
 In short, the holidays are nearly here and it’s during these desperate times when you will begin to search, desperately, for something to keep the people around you amused — or at the very least amicably distracted — as the many, many hours of quality family time continue unabated.

 In these moments, a video game can be the perfect rescue.
 Much like the board and card games of yore, video games can be a great way to kill time.
 They can offer a chance to connect, a chance to compete and, most important, a chance to totally humiliate one another.

 But if you want everyone from Junior to Gramps to feel comfortable joining in the reindeer games, you'll have to smartly select the games you play.
 To help you in this endeavor, I have put my ego on the line and tried out some of the latest “games for the whole family” on my own family and friends.
 Here’s what my research has taught me.

 When you have a mixed crowd of video-game players and non-video-game players, it’s best to start with something familiar to ease everyone into things.